panglesd/slipshow/docs/visual-structure.rst

 ----------------------------------------

-As you may have noticed, the current file is starting to be difficult to edit, due to its length, the grouping of elements...
-A good way to resolve this is to split the source into multiple files to improve readability.
+As you may have noticed, the current file is starting to be difficult to edit, due to its length, the grouping of elements… A good way to resolve this is to split the source into multiple files to improve readability.
 In our case, we'll make several files:

 - One "entry" file, with the structure of the talk (``gnome.slp``),